Third Places: 15 Calm Hangouts for a Better Social Life Outside Home and Work

 “Library hang + catch-up?”

-You’ll be surprised how many people are relieved to not spend money.
+You’ll be surprised how many people are relieved to do something low-key for once.

-Rule 4: Separate “social spending” from “life spending”
+Rule 4: Separate “social time” from “errand time”

 Make it stick: a 2-week third-place experiment (with a simple scorecard)

 Discovery is fun.
-Consistency is what changes your finances.
+Consistency is what changes how your week feels.

 Here’s a sample lineup: